gitfunded/docs/blog/2020-05-18-github-api.md

         };
 ```

-After sucessfully getting the _access token_ , now we can send _authenticated_ network request with the access token in our header to the GitHub API endpoints mentioned in the documentation.
+After successfully getting the _access token_ , now we can send _authenticated_ network request with the access token in our header to the GitHub API endpoints mentioned in the documentation.

 You can either use `raw GitHub endpoints` as it is in the documentation or use a high-level wrapper which makes things incredibly easier according to the programming language of our choice while making endpoint requests.